ruggedrobotics/ruggedrobotics/tools.md

 # Embedded Tools

-Below is a list that I have developed with and/or still using.

 Current (as of May 2017)
 - NVIDIA Jetson TX1
 - Twin NVIDIA Tesla K40's for AI-dev projects